-When your Rottweiler pants a lot for seemingly no reason, have a think back to the last time they went for a walk, specifically the last time they pooped.
+When your Rottweiler pants a lot for seemingly no reason, think back to the last time they went for a walk, specifically the last time they pooped.

-When dogs need to use the bathroom for poop, they will often begin to pant as a way to control their bowels so that they don’t have any accidents.
-But it’s a great way to also let you know that it’s time to grab that leash!
+When dogs need to use the bathroom for poop, they will often begin to pant to control their bowels so that they don’t have any accidents.
+But it’s also great to let you know it’s time to grab that leash!

 Your Dog Might be in Pain

-Rottweilers are very stoic, docile animals and they may be in pain but they don’t let you know by the usual signs such as whining or limping.
+Rottweilers are very stoic, docile animals and may be in pain, but they don’t let you know by the usual signs, such as whining or limping.

-Panting is a way for them to cope with the unusual, painful sensation they’re feeling, but no dog should be left in pain.
+Panting is a way for them to cope with their unusual, painful sensation, but no dog should be left in pain.
 Once you know there may be a problem, get your Rottweiler to the vet as soon as possible.

 Panting Can Be a Sign of Other Illnesses

-For the most part, we’ve seen, panting is a natural way for your Rottweiler to cool themselves down or deal with a little fear or anxiety.
-It’s a temporary solution and once their systems are back to normal, the panting stops.
+For the most part, we’ve seen panting as a natural way for your Rottweiler to cool themselves down or deal with a little fear or anxiety.
+It’s a temporary solution, and the panting stops once their systems are back to normal.

 But there the times when dogs begin to pant at unusual times, for instance, if they’re in the house and they’re not hot, or they’ve been perfectly still and haven’t done any exercise recently.

 Panting can be a sign that a dog is struggling with an illness.
-Heart disease is a common reason for dogs to pant because their hearts are struggling to provide enough oxygen to their whole bodies so they try and compensate by drawing in as much oxygen as they can.
+Heart disease is a common reason for dogs to pant because their hearts struggle to provide enough oxygen to their whole bodies, so they try to compensate by drawing in as much oxygen as possible.